gobo-eiffel/gobo/tool/gecop/validation/validity/v1ea1g/test_separate_call_argument_1/Readme.md

 ### Notes

-* ISE Eiffel (as of 23.09.10.7341 and after) fails to report this validity error, resulting in a type issue where a `STRING` from another SCOOP region is not flagged as separate.
+* ISE Eiffel (as of 23.09.10.7341 and after) fails to report this validity rule violation, resulting in a type issue where a `STRING` from another SCOOP region is not flagged as separate.